Christmas Island shrew: Status

-The most recent specimens of C. trichura were found in 1985, although a survey conducted fifteen years later failed to find any individuals.
-The current population trend is unknown.
+The most recent specimens of C. trichura were found in 1985, and a survey conducted fifteen years later failed to find any individuals.
+Its status was classified as extinct by the IUCN in 2025.

-According to Version 3.1 of the IUCN's criteria for critically endangered, endangered, and vulnerable species, C. trichura is critically endangered and possibly extinct.

-Causes for endangerment
+Extinction

-There is conclusive evidence that Crocidura trichura has declined dramatically since 1900, yet the reason is unproven.
+There is conclusive evidence that Crocidura trichura populations declined dramatically since 1900, yet the reason is unproven.
 After an unconfirmed sighting in 1958, it was rediscovered in 1985 when two specimens were caught.
 The two individuals later died.
 Several unconfirmed reports occurred between 1996 and 1998 but a survey undertaken in 2000 failed to find any individuals.
-The reasons for the population's reduction are unknown but potential threats include disease, habitat loss, habitat alteration due to invasive weeds, predation from species such as cats and black rats, small population size, and mortality from road traffic.
+The reasons for the population's reduction are unknown but potential threats included disease, habitat loss, habitat alteration due to invasive weeds, predation from species such as cats and black rats, small population size, and mortality from road traffic.
 Its disappearance in recent times might be caused by the accidentally introduced yellow crazy ant (Anoplolepis gracilipes), which is a dangerous threat for many terrestrial animals on Christmas Island.
+Crocidura trichura was declared extinct by the IUCN in 2025.